• Home

 The paper contains 3 combination questions.
 Each combination has a 12 and 16 mark essay to complete.
 The 12 mark question is often focused on a specific area of the Interactions unit whereas the 16 mark question will allow you to link in many different parts of the IB course to effectively answer the question.
 You answer one combination only.

-Activity 1 - Where's the Geography in that?
-(SL)
+Activity 1 - Where's the Geography in this?

 To encourage you to use your synthesis skills, this activity will require that you pick an item from the front desk and use the A3 template sheet below to show how it links to different parts of the SL & HL course.